Year 1 Creative Curriculum Overview

 Who am I?

-Using their design technology skills, the children will plan and make a moving puppet of themselves.
+In science lessons children will learn about parts of the body and their functions to help them gain some understanding of the workings of their own bodies.
+Building on from this, children will use their design technology skills to plan and make a moving puppet of themselves.
 This activity will enable the children to begin to understand the design process, including the importance of prototypes, design development and following a plan, which they will evaluate after each design stage.
 The children will use peer and self-evaluation to assess their work and think about modifications to both their work and the design process.
-Following on from this, science lessons on parts of the body enable the children to gain some understanding of the workings of their own bodies.
-They will then make gingerbread versions of themselves to take home.
-As part of this topic, the children will begin to understand the fundamental beliefs of six key religions and present their findings in a variety of ways including information booklets and posters.
-They will need to apply higher order thinking skills to discuss and understand similarities and differences between world religions.